RunPythonScript

 name: initCode, type: String, default: # For backward compatibility, set up CTX as alias for ctx, CTX = ctx # ctx is the network's context, not RunPythonScript's

-Type your init-code into this section.
+Type your initialization code into this section.

 Wake Up Code (can be called using wakeUpCmd() )